P-S-E-U-D-O/P-S-E-U-D-O/README.md

-- 👋 Hi, I’m @pSEUDO
+- 👋 Hi, I’m Shivam Gangwar
-- 👀 I’m new to Programming world
-- 🌱 I’m currently learning C++
+I’m have good knowledge of C++,C,Python, Object Oriented programming, Machine learning Matlab,Simulink.
-- 📫 How to reach me shivamgangwar29@gmail.com
+How to reach me shivamgangwar29@gmail.com

 <!---
 P-S-E-U-D-O/P-S-E-U-D-O is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.